adlnet/xAPIWrapper/README.md

 ## Contributing to the project
 We welcome contributions to this project.
-Fork this repository, make changes and submit pull requests.
+Fork this repository, make changes, re-minify, and submit pull requests.
 If you're not comfortable with editing the code, please submit an issue and we'll be happy to address it.